UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-jira/overview.md

 ### History

+### Version 2.4.3

+* **Bug Fix**: Migrated from the deprecated Jira REST API to the latest version.
+Enhanced pagination to retrieve all issues using nextPageToken.
+Added new API calls to fetch issue comments and changelogs, with pagination support to retrieve complete data.

 ### Version 2.4.2

 * **Bug fix**: Fixed issues with deletion of old history records in the issue collection normalization.
 Retaining history entries before the last run is necessary for agile churn analysis.